ssaring/sportstracker/leafletmap/README.md

 #### Changelog

 LeafletMap 1.0.5:
-* added map layer "Satellite Esri" (contributed by Thomas Feuster, PR #211)
+* Added map layer "Satellite Esri" (contributed by Thomas Feuster, PR #211)
-* updated Leaflet to version 1.6.0, provides various fixes and performance improvements (contributed by Thomas Feuster, PR #219)
+* Updated Leaflet to version 1.6.0, provides various fixes and performance improvements (contributed by Thomas Feuster, PR #219)
 * Updated to Kotlin 1.4.10
 * Updated to OpenJFX 15
+* Use of kotlinx.serialization instead of jackson-module-kotlin dependency for JSON serialization (for test application only)
+  -> provides better compatibility to the latest Kotlin versions

 LeafletMap 1.0.4: